richardhopton/smartbed-mqtt/README.md

 ## Configuring

 You must specify at least one bleProxy as demonstrated in the config defaults.
-You also need to supply at least one Linak controller with `name`, `friendlyName`, and `type`.
+You also need to supply at least one Linak controller with `name` and `friendlyName`.

 ## Current features include: